brijr/components/README.md

  - (if you want dark mode) Add a `ThemeProvider` and `ModeToggle` by following these steps: [Adding dark mode to your next app](https://ui.shadcn.com/docs/dark-mode/next)

-### Step 3: Add [brijr/craft](https://github.com/brijr/craft) and `craft.tsx` to your project

-- How to use the Craft Design System: https://github.com/brijr/craft
-- Make sure to install [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) and add it to your `tailwind.config.ts`

-### Step 4: Copy and Paste components from the [website](htpps://components.bridger.to) into your component folder to get started!
+### Step 3: Copy and Paste components from the [website](htpps://components.bridger.to) into your component folder to get started!